History of Mauritius in Timeline

 June 1976: Islands officially returned to Seychelles

-On 20 December 1976, the general elections took place.
-The Labour-CAM coalition won 28 seats.
+On December 20, 1976, the general elections took place, where the Labour-CAM coalition won only 28 seats.
 Sir Seewoosagur Ramgoolam remained in office by forming an alliance with the PMSD.

-From 1960 to 1980, historic homes in Mauritius, known as campagnes, disappeared at alarming rates due to political, social, and economic changes.
+Between 1960 and 1980, the historic homes of the island's high grounds, known locally as campagnes, disappeared at alarming rates in Mauritius.

 In 1981, United States newspapers reported that the Central Intelligence Agency (CIA) was planning a covert operation to support the government of Mauritius as part of CIA strategy in the larger Cold War.